cfbolz/pypy-15-blog/blogpost.rst

 Meta-Tracing really works!
 --------------------------

-Let me end with what's in my mind the main positive technical result of PyPy the project.
+Let me end with what, in my opinion, is the main positive technical result of PyPy the project.
 Which is that the whole idea of using a meta-tracing JIT can really work!
 Currently PyPy is about 7 times faster than CPython on a broad set of benchmarks.
 Also, one of the very early motivations for using a meta-jitting